 Reload the Source File

-Update/reload the “bashrc” source file manually for making the changes effective in the user profile:
+Update/reload the “bashrc” source file manually to make the changes effective in the user profile:

 The “~/.bashrc” file has been updated.